 6. Tag her in funny memes

 Sending a super funny quality meme is like a virtual hug from the sender.
 Memes make life more enjoyable.
-I have several meme strings going with different groups of friends and family, we rarely speak a word on the phone.
-Like Egyptians, we prefer to speak in modern hieroglyphics and barbaric guffaws.
+I have several meme strings going with different friends and family; we rarely speak a word on the phone.
+Like Egyptians, we prefer to talk in modern hieroglyphics and barbaric guffaws.

 7. Invite her out on a walk

 Being outdoors helps us all, especially new moms battling postpartum depression or stay at home mom blues.
 She will be so happy to have adult talk time, the chance to increase her steps on the Fitbit, and some fresh air will do her mind some good.